What is NVMesh?

 Can I use NVMesh as the basis for NFS?

 Absolutely.
-NVMesh can protect your data across servers and you can run the standard Linux NFS server on top of this, ideally with NFS RDMA transport enabled for best performance.
+NVMesh can protect your data across servers and you can run the standard Linux NFS server on top of that, ideally with NFS RDMA transport enabled for the best performance.
 Excelero provides NVKeep to make failover of your NFS service to another host easy.

 NVKeep is available here: NVKeep on github